ibm-cloud-docs/EventStreams/consuming_messages.md

 When a consumer joins a consumer group, it discovers the coordinator for the group.
 The consumer then tells the coordinator that it wants to join the group and the coordinator starts a rebalance of the partitions across the group to include the new member.

 The messages from a single partition are processed by only one consumer in each group.
 This mechanism ensures that the messages on each partition are processed in order.
-See the following diagram for an example where a topic contains three partitions, and a consumer group which is consuming that topic contains two consumers.
+See the following diagram for an example where a topic contains three partitions and a consumer group, which is consuming that topic, contains two consumers.
 One consumer in the group is assigned two partitions, and the other consumer is assigned one partition.

 ![Consumer groups diagram.](consumer_groups.png "Diagram that shows an example consumer group.
 A producer is feeding into a Kafka topic over 3 partitions and the messages are then being subscribed to by a consumer group with 2 consumers.
 One consumer receives messages from 2 partitions, and the other receives messages from 1 partition."){: caption="Figure 1.
 Consumer group example" caption-side="bottom"}